 Graffiti is the unauthorized writing or drawing on any surface, building or structure.
 Graffiti can be painted, drawn, etched or scratched into a surface.
-One of the most prevalent forms of graffiti in Kelowna is “tagging.”
-“Tagging” is a simple, quick style of graffiti, involving the marking of the tagger’s initials, symbol or alias.
+One of the most widespread forms of graffiti in Kelowna is tagging: a simple, quick style of graffiti involving the marking of the tagger’s initials, symbol or alias.

 We recognize the social and economic consequences of graffiti vandalism.
 Graffiti costs the community hundreds of thousands of dollars each year in painting and removal costs.
-Money allocated to graffiti clean up is no longer available to other valuable community initiatives and programs.
+When we have to spend money on graffiti clean up, it means less money is available for other valuable community initiatives and programs.

-Graffiti impacts our city’s image, deters patronage of commercial areas and negatively impacts on investment potential and maximum return on residential real estate.
-If not immediately removed, graffiti serves as an invitation to littering, loitering, additional graffiti, and other forms of crime and acts of violence.
+Graffiti impacts our city’s image, discourages support of commercial areas and negatively effects investment potential and maximum return on residential real estate.
+If not immediately removed, graffiti serves as an invitation to littering, loitering, additional graffiti and other forms of crime and acts of violence.
 Graffiti on public and private properties, without property owner permission, is vandalism.

-We operate a telephone and email Graffiti Hotline that allows residents to report graffiti vandalism on private and public properties.
+We operate a telephone and e-mail Graffiti Hotline that allows residents to report graffiti vandalism on private and public properties.
 Kelowna residents are encouraged to contact the hotline and leave a detailed message regarding the location of graffiti vandalism.
-Reports to the hotline may be made by phone at 469-8600 (option 6) or by using our service request system.
+Reports to the hotline may be made by phone at 250-469-8600 (option 6) or by using our online service request system.

-Our Unsightly Premises and Visual Nuisance bylaw prohibits graffiti on or adjacent to a public place.
-The bylaw facilitates city staff to enter a property and remove graffiti at the expense of the property owner if the property owner fails to remove graffiti in response to a formal notification from the city.
-Further information is available in the Graffiti Bylaw.
+Our Good Neighbor Bylaw prohibits graffiti on or adjacent to a public place.
+The bylaw makes it possible for City staff to enter a property and remove graffiti at the expense of the property owner if the property owner fails to remove graffiti in response to a formal notification from the City.

-- Examine your property to determine if you have any walls or fences that are vulnerable to graffiti vandalism, it is important to eliminate “blank canvases” on your property.
+- Examine your property to determine if you have any walls or fences that are vulnerable to graffiti vandalism; it’s important to eliminate “blank canvases” on your property.
 One way to eliminate vulnerable surfaces is to plant vegetation such as ivy or thorny bushes in front of vulnerable walls.

 - Cover walls with protective anti-graffiti coatings.
 This is recommended if your property has stucco, brick or any other surface that may not be able to be painted over.